OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/onchain/holders.md

 ---
 title: holders
-description: Detailed guide on how to display top ERC20 token holders using python, with the option of sorting the data in various ways.
+description: "Detailed guide on how to display top ERC20 token holders using python," with the option of sorting the data in various ways.
 keywords:
 - ERC20 token holders